 Top Ten Tips for Wildfire Claimants

-- Obtain a complete copy of your residential insurance policy, including your declarations page.
+- Obtain a complete copy of your residential homeowner's insurance policy, including your declarations page.
 The law requires your insurance company to provide this to you free of charge within 30 days of your request.
 Ask your agent or insurer representative to explain how much coverage you have (1) to rebuild or repair your home, (2) for your personal belongings, and (3) for living expenses.
 This should include an explanation of Extended Replacement Cost and Building Code Upgrade coverages if applicable.
 Ask how to most effectively claim your coverage benefits.

 - Take note of your Additional Living Expense (ALE) limits and manage your ALE expenses in recognition of a long rebuilding process.
 Your time to collect ALE after a declared catastrophe is no less than 24 months even if your policy says otherwise; however your amount of coverage is not increased.
 An extension of up to 12 additional months, for a total of 36 months, should be granted if you encounter delays beyond your reasonable control.

 - Document all of your conversations with your insurer/adjuster about your claim and policy limitations in a dedicated "claim diary."
-If your adjuster says something is excluded, limited, or subject to certain conditions, ask the adjuster to point out the specific provision in the policy being cited.
+If your adjuster says something is excluded, limited, or subject to certain conditions, ask the adjuster to point out the specific provision in your policy being cited.

-- Get at least one licensed contractor's estimate or bid on the cost to rebuild your home just to get a reasonable sense of the actual cost as compared to your coverage limits (for more considerations on contractors, view the CDI's electronic brochure Don't Get Burned After a Disaster and check the website for California's Contractors State License Board.)
+- Get at least one licensed contractor's estimate or bid on the cost to rebuild your home just to get a reasonable sense of the actual cost as compared to your coverage limits (for more considerations on contractors, view the CDI's electronic brochure Don't Get Scammed After a Disaster and check the website for California's Contractors State License Board.)
 While your insurance company may provide its own estimate, it may contain errors or fail to reflect local conditions or demand surge.
 Demand surge reflects price increases following a major disaster when contractors and materials are in short supply.

-- Understand you can purchase at another location, and still receive full replacement cost benefits including Building Code Upgrade and Extended Replacement Cost benefits if those were included on your policy and necessary to rebuild the insured dwelling.
-You also have the right to rebuild using your own contractor.
+- Understand you can purchase or rebuild at another location, and still receive full replacement cost benefits including Building Code Upgrade and Extended Replacement Cost benefits if those were included on your policy and necessary to rebuild the insured dwelling.
+You also have the right to rebuild using the contractor of your choosing.
 In order to reduce the cost of rebuilding, you might also consider a community-wide development approach utilizing a common builder.

-- Assess your situation, do not rush into any decision about contractors, lawyers or public adjustors - consider your mortgage/employment/financial situation, your age, children's schools, your willingness to deal with construction issues (no matter who your contractor is).
+- Assess your situation, do not rush into any decision about contractors, lawyers or public adjusters - consider your mortgage/employment/financial situation, your age, children's schools, your willingness to deal with construction issues (no matter who your contractor is).
 The insurance process is a series of important decisions over a long period of time, but few, if any, need to be made today.
 Of course, move forward if you have obtained multiple bids from reputable licensed contractors, are certain you want to rebuild, are sure of the rebuilding costs and your insurance limits and want to be sure you are a priority for your selected contractor to start the rebuild.
 The Contractors State License Board (CSLB) has publications that can help you identify and avoid problems before they occur.
 Contact CSLB at 1-800-321-2752 to obtain a free copy of their publications and/or verify the licensing status of a contractor.